LyokoAPI/LyokoAPIDoc/docs/LyokoPlugin/introduction.md

 ##OnGameStart()
 *note: this method assumes the Application has a concept of a game/game-session.
 If it doesn't, just leave it empty.*<br>
 **Do not throw an UnImplementedException**<br>
-This method is called when a game session starts.
+This method is called when a game session starts.<br>
-It also passes a boolean StoryMode, that tells you wether or not the session is in a story mode or similar.
+It also passes a boolean StoryMode, that tells you wether or not the session is in a story mode or similar. <br>
 It's intended to prevent 'cheating' or otherwise breaking immersion. <br>Please disable your plugin if it could break the story somehow, using ``this.Disable()``

 ##OnGameEnd()
 *note: this also assumes the existence of game-sessions, see above*<br>